-The hiking trail may be submerged during the rainy summer months.
+The hiking trail is often submerged during the rainy summer months.
 However, the cost to install a raised boardwalk at this preserve is prohibitive.
-We will install a small sign at the entrance referring visitors who have special access needs to consider visiting the Audubon Corkscrew Swamp Sanctuary located one mile to the northwest of the preserve, which has an extensive boardwalk system and facilities.
 Staff will continue to monitor the amount of visitation the preserve receives over the next few years to determine if we should seek grant money to help fund a raised trail.

-■ The official parking area will not be constructed until the utility easement is developed which may not occur until after 2018.
-Until then, the County may develop two to three unpaved parallel parking spaces in the County's easement along the south side of Limpkin Road near the trailhead.
+• The official parking area will not be constructed until the utility easement is developed which may not occur until after 2018.
+Until then, the County mows the Limpkin Marsh Road edges to provide parking areas near the Preserve sign and trailhead.